medavox/tuki-nuwa/text/working documents/grammar working doc.md

 Embedded clauses
 ================

+AKA Subordination in The Unfolding of Language, and probably elsewhere.

 The argument can be made that embeddability only makes the grammar harder to learn, and that a tool which is for basic communication needs to not make itself overly complex.